-Brazil police: Greek ambassador killed by wife's lover
+Greek ambassador to Brazil killed

 - His remains were found inside a burned car this week, police say

-- Wife's paramour was a military police officer who claimed self defense despite disposing of body.

-(CNN)Police contend Greece's ambassador to Brazil was killed by his wife's lover -- a military police officer -- and the widow is being questioned in the crime, Brazil's state-run Agencia Brasil News agency reported Saturday.
+(CNN)Police contend Greece's ambassador to Brazil was killed by his wife's lover -- a military police officer -- and the widow is being questioned in the crime, Brazil's state-run Agencia Brasil news agency reported Saturday.

 Chief Evaristo Pontes, a police investigator in the Baixada Fluminense state, said Friday that Sergio Gomes Moreira Filho claimed he killed the ambassador in self-defense and then recruited his cousin to help dispose of the body, Agencia Brasil News reported.